The Three Laws of Robotics: What Are They?

 EPSRC Principles of Robotics (2011)

-In a joint effort, the Engineering and Physical Sciences Research Council and the Arts and Humanities Research Council (EPSRC) of the United Kingdom published a set of five rules along with seven “high-level messages” to promote responsible practices in robotics research.
-Directed at designers, builders and robot users, these principles were designed to fast track the incorporation of robots as legal products into UK society.
+The Engineering and Physical Sciences Research Council and the Arts and Humanities Research Council of the United Kingdom published a set of five rules along with seven “high-level messages” to promote responsible practices in robotics research.
+Directed at designers, builders and robot users, these principles were designed to fast-track the incorporation of robots as legal products into UK society.
 They determine that humans — not robots — are to be held liable as the responsible party, maintaining that robots are tools used to assist humans.
 A robot should be designed to protect itself, and must not be programmed to kill, harm or deceive.

 “These principles are the closest we get to actual advice on taking action [now],” Andra Keay, a roboticist and managing director at Silicon Valley Robotics, wrote in an ARM blog post.
 “Actions will almost certainly differ from place to place … but we can still get started right away.”